 Why Trust The Spruce?

-This article was edited and updated by Marisa Casciano, who is the large appliance expert for The Spruce.
-Throughout her career, she's researched the ins and outs of air purifiers, dishwashers, cooktops, and more in the home and lifestyle space.
-She's lived in multiple apartments, and understands the need to conserve space, but also have a reliable machine at your disposal.
+Marisa Casciano is the senior commerce editor for appliances, cleaning, and organization for The Spruce, and has researched the ins and outs of air purifiers, dishwashers, and more in the home space.
+She's lived in multiple apartments and greatly understands the need to save space, but also have a reliable machine at your disposal.
 For this piece, she read through dozens of user manuals, verified customer reviews, and third-party pieces.
 She also vetted the specifications for usefulness and watched informational videos to understand further how an all-in-one washer dryer works.